sinardyas/soechi-intern-09-2026/developer-internship-assessment.md

 *3 points each.
 Answer in 2–5 sentences.
 Examples are encouraged.*

-**2.1** What is the difference between a **process** and a **thread**?
+**2.1** What is the difference between a **process** and a **thread**? a process is a program that is being run, while thread is a single part of a process that contibutes to the completion of a process.
+Example of this is game.
+A game is a wholesome of process while inside the process can involve several threads that do different things like graphics, music, etc.

 **2.2** Compare **SQL (relational)** and **NoSQL** databases.
 Give one situation where you would choose each.